Burgestrand/spotify/README.markdown

 Finally, before we start here are some cautionary notes:

-- Almost all functions require you to have created a session before calling them.
+- Almost all functions require you to have created a libspotify session before calling them.
 Forgetting to do so won’t work at best, and will segfault at worst.
-See the [examples][] for an example on how to create a session.
-- Callbacks can be tricky to make it work.
-Callbacks passed with structs (e.g. session callbacks, or playlist callbacks) must never be garbage collected, or you may get very weird bugs with your Ruby interpreter randomly crashing.
+- Callbacks must never be garbage collected as long as libspotify want to call them.

 You are expected to read the libspotify C API reference for documentation on what function calls are available, and what they do.
 This may be scary, but you will be alright.
 Every function in the libspotify C API is available through the Spotify gem in Ruby, most of them as regular ruby methods on the Spotify module, just drop the `sp_` prefix.